GirijaJoshi/BreastCancerClassification/README.md

 * What are some of the most important risk factors to the development of breast cancer?
 * Can mammograms be analyzed by computers to aid in breast cancer detection?

-## Data Exploration##
+## Data Exploration ##

 ### Breat Histopathology Images ###

 Extracted X, Y Patient ID and target feature from image path to create initial dataset.
 Cancer Diagnosis (1) group was disproportionately small (1→  78, 716 ; 2 → 198,259); to fix this we performed data augmentation by rotating images Cancer Diagnosis 40 degrees.
 New data has 208,984 cancer diagnosis and 198,259 no cancer diagnosis.
-New datasets was too large to process in personal computers; so we decided to under sample for the machine learning model.

 ### Risk Factor Analysis ###